Lycoming County, Pennsylvania: Major creeks and watersheds

 Finally there is White Deer Hole Creek, the only major creek in Lycoming County on the right bank (i.e. south and west) of the river.
 It is south of Bald Eagle Mountain, and flows from west to east.
 The river receives it at the village of Allenwood in Gregg Township in Union County.
 Other creeks found on the right bank (south and west) of the West Branch Susquehanna River in Lycoming County are relatively minor, including Antes Creek in the Nippenose valley (in Limestone and Nippenose Townships), Mosquito Creek (at Duboistown), Hagermans Run (at South Williamsport), and Black Hole Creek (at Montgomery).

 The entire county is in the Chesapeake Bay watershed.
 The percent of the county drained by each creek's watershed is as follows: Pine Creek, 15.27%; Little Pine Creek, 11.25% (if these two are considered together, 26.52%); Larry's Creek, 7.17%; Lycoming Creek, 17.80%; Loyalsock Creek, 13.23%; Muncy Creek, 4.82%; Little Muncy Creek, 5.86% (if these two are considered together, 10.68%); and White Deer Hole Creek, 4.40%.
 Minor creeks account for the rest.

 Adjacent counties

+Lycoming County is one of the few US counties to border nine counties, a result of its large area.